NEW FAQs ARE ADDED AT THE BOTTOM OF THIS PAGE. LAST UPDATE: Tuesday 10/3/2023

 Is it true that I might have to change sites for Internal Medicine (IM) and OBGyn regardless of what I preference?

 That’s a possibility.
 EVOS will schedule you for a time frame for IM and OBGyn, but it does not guarantee the site for those clerkships.
 Actual IM and OBGyn site assignments may vary from what you see as site options.
 These departments reserve the right to adjust schedules as needed due to drops and changes in site availability.
 Students assigned to the Greater Puget Sound area may be moved to a WWAMI site, or vice versa.
 Sites are not finalized until you get your specific hospital/clinic assignments from these departments.
-Please read Internal Medicine Clerkship Scheduling for important details about this.
-At the time this website was developed our understanding is that OBGyn may also change site assignments based on site constraints and availability.
+Please read Internal Medicine Clerkship Scheduling for important details about that clerkship.
+OBGyn may also change site assignments based on site constraints and availability.

 Since Internal Medicine (IM) rotations are 12 weeks in duration, does EVOS automatically schedule both 6 week halves or do I have to double rank IM in order to preference both halves of the rotation?